SHAHCoinvip/shahcoin/src/secp256k1/doc/safegcd_implementation.md

 ```

 Now note that we have two steps of corrections to *cd* and *ce* that add multiples of *M*: this
-increment, and the decrement that cancels out bottom bits.
+increment, and the decrement that cancels out bottom shahbits.
 The second one depends on the first
-one, but they can still be efficiently combined by only computing the bottom bits of *cd* and *ce*
+one, but they can still be efficiently combined by only computing the bottom shahbits of *cd* and *ce*
 at first, and using that to compute the final *md*, *me* values:

 ```python